venki09/bigdata-assignments/hive_analysis.md

 $ hive
 hive> ADD JAR hdfs:///jars/hcatalog-core-0.12.0.jar;
 ```
-From here on, I have started using the cloudera provided hive query editor called hue which is easier to vizualize data.
+From here on, I have started using the cloudera provided hive query editor called hue which is easier to visualize data.
 * Create table command
 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS weather(